-Communication.
+Communication

 The school uses Grade Expert as the preferred form for notices and contact with parents.
 Please make sure you check your emails daily.
 We will contact you through the mobile phone or school phone for urgent matters either through text messages or direct discussions.
 Staff are available after school at the school gates for 10 minutes most nights to meet and greet you.
 For any formal discussions, please make an appointment with your class teacher at a time that is suitable to all parties.
-If your matter is urgent, please contact the school immediately so we can work as a team to put the supports in place.
+If your matter is urgent, please contact the school immediately.
 Please don't hesitate to call us to share and celebrate any extra curricular activities that your child has excelled in or enjoyed or if you wish to pass on information that you particularly have enjoyed hearing about, we love good news stories.